EnEff-BIM/EnEffBIM-Framework/MoCGF/README.md

 MoCGF manages a list of generators and data APIs.
 An generator is a package (contained in folder or a zip file) that contains output specific elements:

-- general information in file Package.inf (Windows ini-file syntax)
+- general information in file `Package.inf` (Windows ini-file syntax)
-- mapping rule files in folder MappingRules
+- mapping rule files in folder `MappingRules`
-- preprocessor / filter function in folder Filter
+- preprocessor / filter function in folder `Filter`
-- template files (mako) in file Templates
+- template files (mako) in file `Templates`

-Generators are loaded from a folder (default: ./Generators).
-Each generator (defined by a name and a version number in Package.inf) depends on a specific API.
-APIs are python modules loaded from the module package DataAPI (register in MoCGF_DataAPI/__init__.py).
+Generators are loaded from a list of folders.
+Each generator (defined by a name and a version number in Package.inf) depends on a specific data API.
+Data APIs are python modules loaded from the module package `MoCGF_DataAPI`.

 Dependencies
 ------------
 1. Python >=3.3 or 2.7 - WinPython is recommended (includes a lot of packages)
 2. PyQt for the GUI (included in WinPython)
 3. Mako template Engine:
-   install on a python-enabled command line with "pip install mako"
+   install on a python-enabled command line with `pip install mako`
 4. Jinja2 template Engine:
-   install on a python-enabled command line with "pip install jinja2" (included in WinPython)
+   install on a python-enabled command line with `pip install jinja2` (included in WinPython)
 5. configparser for python 2.7:
-   install on a python-enabled command line with "pip install configparser"
+   install on a python-enabled command line with `pip install configparser`

-You can check these dependencies by running the script tools/dependency_check.py if you already have a python interpreter installed.
+You can check these dependencies by running the script `tools/dependency_check.py` if you already have a python interpreter installed.

 Installation
 ------------